nwherman1724/module-1-challenge-code/README.md

 ## Acceptance Criteria

-* It's done WHEN I view the source code and THEN I find semantic HTML elements
+* It's done WHEN I view the source code and THEN I find semantic HTML elements.

-* It's done WHEN I view the structure of the HTML elements and THEN I find that the elements follow a logical structure independent of styling and positioning
+* It's done WHEN I view the structure of the HTML elements and THEN I find that the elements follow a logical structure independent of styling and positioning.

-* It's done WHEN I view the image elements and THEN I find accessible alt attributes
+* It's done WHEN I view the image elements and THEN I find accessible alt attributes.

-* It's done WHEN I view the heading attributes and THEN they fall in sequential order
+* It's done WHEN I view the heading attributes and THEN they fall in sequential order.

-* It's done WHEN I view the title element and THEN I find a concise, descriptive title
+* It's done WHEN I view the title element and THEN I find a concise, descriptive title.

-* It's done WHEN I view the webpage and then the webpage meets accessibility standards
+* It's done WHEN I view the webpage and then the webpage meets accessibility standards.

 ## Assets